Quickguides

 Ad hoc arbitration

-Why institutional arbitration is often favoured
+Institutional arbitration is often preferred

 Choosing the arbitral institution

-• the Singapore International Arbitration Centre (the SIAC);
+• the Singapore International Arbitration Centre (SIAC);

 • the Hong Kong International Arbitration Centre (HKIAC);

-• the enforceability of the arbitral award.
+• the nationality of the arbitral award for enforcement purposes.

 Legislative framework

-Most countries have legislation governing arbitrations that take place in their territory.
-This does not replace the arbitral rules chosen by the parties but provides a framework in which those rules operate.
-Many countries' national laws are based on the UNCITRAL Model Law on International Commercial Arbitration.
-The Model Law is intended to even out disparities between national laws and suggest a common standard for arbitral practice.7
+Many countries' national arbitration laws are based on the UNCITRAL Model Law on International Commercial Arbitration (Model Law).
+More than 120 jurisdictions have adopted arbitration legislation based on, or influenced by, the Model Law, which is intended to even out disparities between national laws and promote a common standard for arbitral practice.7

 Approach of the courts